stanleyclaudius/online-shop/README.md

 5. Because this project include verification code when user register, so this project require your email username and password.
 I will assume your **.env** file has email configuration already, in this case you can choose whether you want to use **GMAIL** send mail feature or **Mailtrap** feature or other mail service. **Mailtrap** is a fake email service, that can send your message to other people email from **Mailtrap Email** without sending to real email.

 6. As default, your **.env** file mail configuration will use **Mailtrap** service, let's say you want to use **Mailtrap** service, so the first step if you choose **Mailtrap** service is you should go to [mailtrap.io](https://mailtrap.io) then Sign Up account, after that you should login and then click **New Project** button at right side, then setting your project according to mailtrap instruction.
-After everything done, You will see an inboxes that contains your project name that you create before.
-After that you will see **SMTP Settings** menu, then choose the Integrations to **Laravel**, then replace your email configuration at **.env** file become your configuration that you got from [mailtrap.io](https://mailtrap.io).
+After everything done, You will see an inboxes that contains your project name that you created before then click it.
+After that you will see **SMTP Settings** menu, then choose the Integrations to **Laravel**, then replace your email configuration at **.env** file become your configuration that you got from [mailtrap.io](https://mailtrap.io) (If you need more detail of configuring **Mailtrap**, scroll down and copy the configuration to your **.env** file) then continue to step 7.

 7. Because this project is made for **Educational Purpose** than i recommend using **Mailtrap** as your mail service to get a safer mail service for your email.
 It's only my personal opinion, if you wish to use **GMAIL** as your mail service, then you can check the configuration at below.

-8. Now the configuration is done, so next thing is you need to create a database for this project using your prefer database service, the database name should be the same as the DB_DATABASE value at your **.env** file that you create at step 3.
+8. Now the configuration is done, so next thing is you need to create a database for this project using your prefer database service, the database name should be the same as the **DB_DATABASE value** at your **.env** file that you create at step 3.

 9. After create database for this project, now you should create the table, in **Laravel**, there is a function call artisan, so all you need to do to create the table is open up your **Command Prompt** at your laptop by searching it **Windows Logo** or if you use mac than open **Terminal**, after you open it, change the current directory to your project location until the root file, in this case, the root file is **online-shop**, so you just need to change your directory until **online-shop**, after that you need to write `php artisan migrate` at your **Command Prompt** or your **Terminal**.